Exploring Tekkotsu Programming on Mobile Robots:

 Timer Events

 Timers are useful for two kinds of things: repetition, and timeouts.
 If the robot is waiting for something, and you want it to make a noise or flash its LEDs every 15 seconds to show that it's still alive, you could set up a repeating timer with a 15 second interval.
-Or, if the robot is busily searching for its pink ball, but you want it to give up if it hasn't found the ball within 2 minutes, you could set up a non-repeating 2 minute timer and, if the timer expires and throws an event, the robot can stop searching and to go do something else.
+Or, if the robot is busily searching for its pink ball, but you want it to give up if it hasn't found the ball within 2 minutes, you could set up a non-repeating 2 minute timer and, if the timer expires and post an event, the robot can stop searching and to go do something else.

 The event router provides a built-in timer facility, allowing any Behavior to set up timers and receive event notifications whenever a timer expires.
 Timers are specific to the Behavior that created them; so there is no danger of accidental crosstalk.
 A single Behavior may have several timers active at once; they are distinguished by unique integer IDs specified in the call to addTimer() that sets up the timer.
 A Behavior can have only one timer with a given ID, so if addTimer() is called again using the same ID, the existing timer with that ID is reset.
 Timers can be cancelled with removeTimer().
 It is not necessary to subscribe explicitly to the timerEGID event stream, as a call to addTimer() automatically establishes the behavior as a listener for timer events.